 Nobody could start their running career with a marathon.
 They must train for months starting with short walks or jogs & building up to the marathon.

-People who try to start with a jam-packed schedule often feel overwhelmed.
+People who start with a jam-packed schedule often feel overwhelmed.

 A natural symptom of depression is the domination of negative thoughts.

 “It’s too hard” “I won’t enjoy it” “I will probably fail anyway”

 Feeling overwhelmed along with these negative thoughts might mean you never get started.